0xC0000054/sc4-bulldoze-extensions/README.md

 ### Network Bulldoze Mode

 This mode is activated in the city view using a _Shift + B_ shortcut, this can be done with or without the bulldoze tool active.
+The network bulldoze mode has two modes, the modes are selected by the modifier keys that are pressed when releasing the left mouse button after selecting an area.

+If the _Shift_ key is pressed, the bulldoze tool will remove everything other than the transportation networks (excluding power lines and water pipes).
-When the network bulldoze mode is active, the bulldoze tool will only affect transportation networks (excluding power lines and water pipes).
+If the _Shift_ key is not pressed, the bulldoze tool will only remove the transportation networks (excluding power lines and water pipes).

 ### Diagonal Bulldoze Modes